bdobyns/silver-funicular/rescue-mission/ke-docker/How-To-Krugle-Enterprise-2.4.3.1.md

 And afer way too much screwing around we cannot get one particular component, the 'hub' to start.

+# FAIL ON BUILDING UP FROM A NAKED OS IMAGE

 Looking at the docker image, iter4 is not that much smaller than the naked first image (just a tarball).
 So we abandon this approach.

 ```